line/armeria/site/src/sphinx/server-http-file.rst

     // Serve the favicon.ico file by converting an HttpFile into a service. sb.service("/favicon.ico", favicon.asService());

-For instance, it is possible to to serve the same file (e.g. ``index.html``) for all requests under a certain path, which is useful when serving a frontend application with client-side routing.
+For instance, it is possible to serve the same file (e.g. ``index.html``) for all requests under a certain path, which is useful when serving a frontend application with client-side routing.

 .. code-block:: java